 The best place to start is the immediate issues and the Chancellor’s pledge.

-The Chancellor made a commitment on behalf of lenders to make available “three month payment holidays” on mortgages.
+The Chancellor made a commitment on behalf of lenders to make available “3 month payment holidays” on mortgages.
 It’s worth exploring how that pledge will work in practice.

 UK Finance (the body which represents and supports major institutional lenders) was commendably quick to take a ‘joined up approach’ with the Chancellor.
 Its CEO swiftly gave a press release stating in clear terms that:-

-The clear message emerging as to how the three month payment holiday should work are:-
+The clear message emerging as to how the 3 month payment holiday should work are:-

 - There are to be no adverse credit history issues

 - Interest may still to be charged and applied to accounts to be paid at later dates

 Each lender will have its own practices and procedures when it comes to applying payment holidays.
 Websites such as ‘Money Saving Expert’ have helpful webpages which summarise how some of the key institutional lenders are currently applying the policy.

 The regulatory framework that applies when a lender considers gives forbearance to a consumer (such as the well-known ‘TCF’ (treating customers fairly) principles) remains unchanged.
 Indeed, the FCA has lent heavily on that framework when explaining why it expects lenders to ‘tow the line’ and observe the proposals by its strongly worded guidance note of 20 March 2020 (available in full on the FCA website).

 The proposal operates as a brake when a lender comes to consider how to address the inability to make monthly repayments on the average residential loan.
 The aim is to halt possession action based in circumstances where it might otherwise bring a mortgage possession claim of the type regularly seen in ‘block lists’ of District Judges up and down the country.